Limitations of commercial obligations according to the New Commercial Code in Spain

 In a meeting on 20 May 2014, the Council of Ministers received a report related to the draft of the New Commercial Code Act, which will replace the Commercial Code, valid since 1885.

-The aim of the New Commercial Code is to preserve market unity in the private legal relationships between businesspersons and all other economical operators.
+The New Commercial Code aims to preserve market unity in the private legal relationships between businesspersons and all other economical operators.
 The New Commercial Code has to compile and integrate all current commercial laws into a single text.
-It must also add new subjects that have not been regulated in any way to date, but have become very common in commercial relationships.
+It must also add new subjects that have not been regulated in any way to date but have become very common in commercial relationships.

 The New Civil Code includes new rules related to the statute of limitations and expiration of commercial obligations, taking into account the most modern positions taken in national legal systems and in the international arena.

-- Regarding the statute of limitations, the code establishes a general set of rules that will be applicable unless an express regulation exists in opposition to these set of rules.
+• Regarding the statute of limitations, the code establishes a general set of rules that will be applicable unless an express regulation exists in opposition to this set of rules.
 The New Commercial Code sets a single statute of limitations period, reduced to four years.
-In order to calculate the period, special cases of periodic benefits and accessory shall be taken into account.
+To calculate the period, special cases of periodic benefits and accessories shall be taken into account.

-- In order to avoid maintaining a credit for an undefined length through successive extrajudicial requirements, the interruption of the limitation may only be recognised by extrajudicial requirement once.
-The code also determines the effects of an interruption and its application to joint debtors and to joint debtors with invisible debts.
+• To avoid maintaining credit for an undefined length through successive extrajudicial requirements, the interruption of the limitation may only be recognised by extrajudicial requirement once.
+The code also determines the effects of an interruption and its application to joint debtors and joint debtors with invisible debts.